 How to avoid getting sick on a plane

 Dan and I do as much as we can to stay healthy, both at home and abroad.
 To be honest, most of the things we do to protect ourselves are plain old common sense — and you probably already do them — but there are a few extra tips we've picked up along the way that are specific to air travel.
-So rather than keep them to ourselves, here are some favorite tips for healthy flying along with some helpful article and product links for your convenience.
+So rather than keep them to ourselves, here are some favorite tips for healthy flying.

 I hope you find this article helpful.
 Let us know if you do!